 - 7 A Map of Recommended Beaches in Tenerife

 Why The Beaches of Tenerife?

 A couple of years ago, before the children started taking skiing seriously, we went to Tenerife during February half-term break.
 The average high temperature in Tenerife is in the low 70’s which is pretty good for a quick break from England for winter sun in Europe.
-The flight time is only 4 hours from London but also there are plenty of family-friendly things to do in Tenerife, like Tenerife black sand beaches.
+Not only is the flight time only 4 hours from London but also there are plenty of family-friendly things to do in Tenerife, like Tenerife black sand beaches.

 Why Are There Black Sand Beaches in Tenerife?